 A party can apply for a stay of court proceedings that are commenced in breach of an arbitration agreement (section 9, Arbitration Act).

 Arbitration in breach of a valid jurisdiction clause

-Where a party initiates arbitration in breach of a valid jurisdiction clause, various courses of action are available to the party contesting jurisdiction.
-It can:
+Where an arbitration is commenced in breach of a valid jurisdiction clause, the other party can either: